 The Columbia Jazz Band is equally at home in an intimate jazz dinner theater or on a festival stage entertaining thousands.
-You can view a listing of the band's jazz series for this 2017-2018 season.
+You can view a listing of the band's jazz series for the season.

 Fred Hughes, as a former pianist and soloist for the Jazz Ambassadors, has performed in all fifty states, Canada, Mexico, Japan, Korea and Europe.
 A sampling of the jazz festivals at which he has performed include the Newport, Montreux, Nice and North Sea Jazz Festivals.